Onuachu: Red-hot Nigeria forward scores again as Genk see off Royal Antwerp | Goal.com

 Onuachu then got his side back into the game in the 73rd minute with a fine strike after he was set up by Bongonda.

-Onuachu featured for the entirety of the game, his compatriot Cyriel Dessers was not listed for the match while Mbokani was on parade throughout the contest but ended up with the losing side.
+Onuachu featured for the entirety of the game, his compatriot Cyriel Dessers was not listed for the match while Mbokani was on parade throughout the contest but ended up on the losing side.

 The Nigeria centre-forward has now bagged 29 league goals in 33 appearances, amid other dazzling displays this season.